-Not many lenders offer Holiday Let mortgages, as they are considered a specialist type of borrowing.
+Not many lenders offer Holiday Let mortgages, as they are considered a specialist type of lending.

 But that doesn't mean it has to be more difficult to get one!

-At Monmouthshire Building Society we have years of experience in the Holiday Let industry.
+At Monmouthshire Building Society we have years of experience in the Holiday Let market.